nivlab/nivstan/docs/getting-started/getting-started.md

 This group of uncorrelated $$ Z_i $$ and $$ \mu_T $$ create a smooth space for the HMC sampler.

+Check out [this blog](https://www.occasionaldivergences.com/) & [this video](https://www.youtube.com/watch?v=gSd1msFFZTw) for additional review on this topic.

 ### Parameter transformations in stan
 A common way to represent non-centered parameterization in Stan is via parameter transformation.

 $$ \mu_i $$, as defined in equation 4, is a deterministic transformation of $$ \mu_T $$,$$ Z_i $$, and $$ \sigma_T $$, thus - it is not being sampled, but calculated.

-TBD
+Using a fast approximation of the unit normal cumulative distribution, we ensure
+1. Keeping all of the pre-transform parameters in approximately the same space (e.g., all sampled from a standard normal distribution) .
+This helps Stan with its gradient calculations -- thereby speeding up the program.
+2. Bounding the pre-transform parameters into the range required by learning rates (or other parameters used), i.e. [0,1].
+We can always scale a [0,1] bound parameter by multiplying/adding any value to it.

 ```
 mu_i = Phi_approx(mu_T + sigma_T * Z_i);
 ```

-Check out [this blog](https://www.occasionaldivergences.com/) & [this video](https://www.youtube.com/watch?v=gSd1msFFZTw) for additional review on this topic.